 If you keep the Feast of Weeks, at the Traditional time somewhere near the end of May or the first week of June, or before the Wheat Harvest of Summer, you are not keeping the Feast of Weeks of the Scripture, and that is not in harmony with the Torah.

-G. If they sowed the Summer Wheat in Abib/Nisan, the first month, when they came into the land, and only then could they reap a harvest for the first fruits fifty (50) days later after the seventh (7) Sabbaths.
+G. If they sowed the Summer Wheat in Abib/Nisan, the first month, when they came into the land, only then could they reap a harvest for the First Fruits fifty (50) days later after the seventh (7) Sabbaths.
 It could not come to mature 50 days later after it was planted.

 1.Not possible, as much as the Brethren would like it to be possible, it can’t be.

 Do we just go along as we always have and keep the Feast of Weeks in the third (3rd) Scriptural Month or do we move it back to the month where it use to be, the fourth (4th) Scriptural month, or do we just leave it in the third (3rd) month?